The Darwinian Challenge

-Is there an adaptive advantage to mania and depression and anxiety?.
+Is there an adaptive advantage to our strange behavior?

 It turns out that Kerry was on to something, and that the people who get paid to do our thinking for us have already given this matter a lot of thought.
 We are talking about a relatively new discipline called evolutionary biology.
 In the words of the late Cal Tech geneticist Theodosius Dobzhansky: "Nothing in biology makes sense except in the light of evolution."